nroi/paracusia/README.md

 ```

 Paracusia maintains a list of subscribers which receive a message whenever the current state of MPD changes.
-Use the `Paracusia.PlayerState` function to become a subscriber, for instance:
+Use the `Paracusia.PlayerState.subscribe/1` function to become a subscriber, for instance:
 ```Elixir
 iex(1)> Paracusia.PlayerState.subscribe(self())
 :ok